County up four confirmed cases

 The county’s death total stayed at 216.
-There were no probable cases reported.
+There was one less probable case reported.

 At UPMC Jameson Hospital, there are five COVID-19 patients.

-The state health department reported no adult ICU beds are available with three currently staffed.
+The state health department reported no adult ICU beds are available with two currently staffed.

 There are no COVID-19 ventilators in use and one adult patient in the COVID-19 intensive care unit.